A lattice in more than two Kac--Moody groups is arithmetic: Lattices in non-positive curvature

 \begin{proof}[Proof of Proposition~\ref{prop:semi-simple:cocompact}] Let $X$ be a \cat space as in the statement; it is necessarily proper.
 Since $H$ acts cocompactly, it has a minimal convex invariant subspace and thus we can assume $X$ minimal upon factoring out the compact kernel of the $H$-action on that subspace.
 We note in passing that this kernel is a (necessarily unique) maximal compact normal subgroup of $H$.

 Lemma~\ref{lem:NoEuclidean} implies that $X$ has trivial Euclidean factor.
+Moreover, we claim that $H$ has no fixed point at infinity.
+Indeed, otherwise by minimality the corresponding Busemann character $H\to \RR$ would be non-trivial.
+This however would produce a non-trivial character of $L$ which would thus descend non-trivially to the semi-simple group, which is absurd.

-By Theorem~7.4 in~\cite{CaMo}, the $L$-action on $X$ is minimal and without fixed point at infinity.
+By Theorem~2.4 in~\cite{CaMob}, the $L$-action on $X$ is minimal and without fixed point at infinity.
 In particular, $L$ has no non-trivial compact normal subgroup and we can decompose it into its simple factors $L=L_1\times \cdots\times L_n$.
 Each $L_i$ is non-compact and we can assume $n\geq 1$ since otherwise $H$ is compact (actually trivial at this point).

-In view of Theorem~1.11 in~\cite{CaMo}, we can write $X=X_1\times \cdots\times X_n$, where each $L_i$ acts minimally on $X_i$.
-Moreover, each $\bd X_i$ is finite-dimensional and each $L_i$ has full limit set in $\bd X_i$ because the two corresponding statements for $\bd X$ and the $L$-action on $X$ hold: the former holds by Theorem~C in~\cite{Kleiner} since $H$ acts cocompactly, and the latter holds by Proposition~7.9 in~\cite{CaMo}, using again cocompactness of $H$.
-We can now apply Theorem~6.4 in~\cite{CaMo} and deduce that each $L_i$ acts cocompactly on $X_i$; indeed the proof of \emph{loc. cit.} even provides a quasi-isometry bewteen $X_i$ and the model space (symmetric space or Bruhat--Tits building) of $L_i$.
+In view of Addendum~1.8 in~\cite{CaMoa} we can write $X=X_1\times \cdots\times X_n$, where each $L_i$ acts minimally on $X_i$; the finite-dimensionality of $\bd X$ holds by Theorem~C in~\cite{Kleiner} since $H$ acts cocompactly.
+Moreover, each $\bd X_i$ is finite-dimensional and each $L_i$ has full limit set in $\bd X_i$ because the two corresponding statements for $\bd X$ and the $L$-action on $X$ hold: the latter by Proposition~2.9 in~\cite{CaMob}, using again cocompactness of $H$.

+We can now apply Theorem~7.4 in~\cite{CaMoa} and deduce that each $L_i$ acts cocompactly on $X_i$; indeed the proof of \emph{loc. cit.} even provides a quasi-isometry bewteen $X_i$ and the model space (symmetric space or Bruhat--Tits building) of $L_i$.
 Thus $L$ acts cocompactly on $X$, which implies that $L$ is cocompact in $H$.

-Theorem~6.4 \emph{loc.\ cit.} also provides a Tits-isometric identification of $\bd X_i$ with the boundary of the model space of $L_i$.
+Theorem~7.4 in~\cite{CaMoa} also provides a Tits-isometric identification of $\bd X_i$ with the boundary of the model space of $L_i$.
 Assuming now that each $L_i$ has rank at least two, we can apply Tits' rigidity theorem (Theorem~5.18.4 in~\cite{Tits74}) and deduce that $\Isom(X_i)$ is the group of isometries of the model space, which coincides with the group of automorphisms of the associated semi-simple group. \end{proof}